vinland-technology/compliance-utils/README.md

 manual: [```dependencies.md``` ](dependencies.md)

+## yoda.py

+List information about packages from a Yocto build.
+The output is designed to be used by flict.
+More information soon

 ## yocto-build-to-flict.sh

+This script is being replaced by yoda.py

 List information about packages from a Yocto build.
 The output is designed to be used by flict (link below)